One Year Without Therapy

 You are reading The How to Live Newsletter: Your weekly guide offering insights from psychology to help you navigate life’s challenges, one Wednesday at a time.

-If this newsletter helps you get through your day, and you find value in what I write, or feel less alone knowing this resource exists, please consider helping to sustain this work with a monthly recurring donation, annual support or just a one-time gift.
+If this newsletter helps you get through your day, and you find value in what I write, or feel less alone knowing this resource exists, please consider helping sustain this work by upgrading to paid, monthly recurring donations or just a one-time gift.

 Thank you. 🙏🏼